-- bad reception, making it difficult for the emergency service operators
+- bad reception, making it difficult for the emergency service operators to understand the caller

-- a remote location may result in limited or no network coverage being
+- a remote location may result in limited or no network coverage being available

-- running out of battery; and
+- running out of battery and

 - a lack of precise location information about the call.